When dreaming up an Oregon Coast road trip, what’s the first thing that comes to mind when planning?

-When places get 40 degrees in the winter, it continues to sit at a comfortable 60 degrees, getting the nickname, “Oregon’s Banana Belt”.
+When places get 40 degrees on the Oregon Coast in the winter, it continues to sit at a comfortable 60 degrees, getting the nickname, “Oregon’s Banana Belt” or “The Brookings Effect”.

 This area is known for its stunning rocky shorelines with exceptional viewpoints and hikes along the water, especially along Samuel H Boardman Scenic Corridor.

 Want to keep exploring?
 Add onto your adventure with our California Coast road trip itinerary, so you can keep exploring down Highway 101 (and Highway 1!)

 Bandon is one of the best places on the Oregon coast for photographers.
 Here, you can shoot all kinds of ocean landscapes.
 Sunsets here are incredible, which is why it’s a great place to shoot film.
 If you’re just starting out, here’s our list of the best film cameras for beginners.